shaan147/EZSUMMARY/readme.md

-# Article Summarizer
+# EZSUMMARY

-The Article Summarizer is an open-source project that utilizes the power of OpenAI's API to provide a robust and efficient solution for summarizing articles.
+The EZSUMMARY is a React Project with Vite which is an Article Summarizer that utilizes the power of OpenAI's API to provide a robust and efficient solution for summarizing articles.
 With this tool, you can effortlessly transform lengthy articles into concise and digestible summaries, saving you valuable time and effort.

 Features
 AI-powered Summarization: The Article Summarizer leverages OpenAI's advanced natural language processing capabilities to generate accurate and coherent summaries of articles.